AI Content Marketing Stack: The 7 Tools Worth Paying For (June 2026)

 Email send: Resend / Postmark dashboards

-Spend 15 minutes every Monday reviewing 4 tables: top 5 highest-traffic content last week, subscriber growth last week, highest reply-rate post, lowest-performing post.
-Write 1 sentence “what I learned this week” and save it to the primary AI’s project.
+Then spend 15 minutes every Monday on four tables: top 5 highest-traffic pieces last week, subscriber growth last week, highest reply-rate post, lowest performer.
+Write one sentence (“what I learned this week”) and save it into the primary AI’s project so next week’s ideation builds on it.

 Output: